Cingulara/openrmf-docs/README.md

 ## Authentication with Keycloak

 Starting with version 0.8 we have AuthN and AuthZ setup for use.
 See the [Keycloak Document](keycloak.md) document for more information.

-## Known issues
-If you find something please add an issue to the correct repo.

-- The DISA SCAP tool and the Nessus SCAP scans put out different formats when exporting the report data.
-We currently can import DISA SCAP XCCDF files.
-We are currently working on the Nessus SCAP scan import to create / update checklists from it as well.

 ## Creating MongoDB Users by Hand
 If you wish you can create a MongoDB setup locally to persist your data and see what it does.
 Checkout the [create users by hand](create-users-by-hand.md) readme for more on that.